ThaiDuongVu/Solar/README.md

 ### Tutorials and Documentation

-You can refer to the [wiki page](https://github.com/ThaiDuongVu/Solar/wiki) for an in-depth guide to Solar.
+You can refer to the [wiki page](https://github.com/ThaiDuongVu/Solar/wiki) (whenever it's live 🤷‍♂️) for an in-depth guide to Solar.

 Check out [PongSolar](https://github.com/ThaiDuongVu/PongSolar), a Pong game made with Solar for some sample code.